User Tools

 Source : Evol Appl.
 2015 Jan; 8(1): 2–8

 The 'multifactor' aspect to which the paper above refers includes the possibility that genetic differences (genes which make cancer less likely - and others which make it more likely) could be important.
-At present though there's no solid understanding as to why, for example, cancer is the leading cause of death in dogs, whereas sheep rarely get it.
+At present though, there's no solid understanding as to why.
+For example, cancer is the leading cause of death in dogs, whereas in sheep it's relatively rare.

-Whatever factors are operating, they must exert a strong effect, because, in the case of mammals for instance, some of the larger examples have many thousands of times more cells that do the smaller ones.
+Whatever factors are operating, they must exert a strong effect, because, in the case of mammals for instance, some of the larger examples have many thousands of times more cells than the smaller ones.

 Also see : Oncogenesplugin-autotooltip__plain plugin-autotooltip_bigOncogenes